Megyn Kelly’s NBC Debut: When She’ll Return To TV

 “Megyn Kelly is a serious journalist and her work on Fox [News] commanded attention because of who she was interviewing, how she was interviewing them and what she was getting from them every night on television.
 She’s popular.
 That commands star-like coverage — because of her work.”

-According to the report, Megyn will “most likely” host one hour of Today this summer, but she is expected to make her NBC debut in May since her non-compete clause expires at that time.
+According to the report, Megyn will “most likely” host one hour of Today this summer, but is expected to make her first NBC debut in May since her non-compete clause expires at that time.

 Lack said NBC was a “good fit” for Megyn Kelly because she’ll host a morning and evening show.

-The former Fox News journalist held her own when she got into a nasty feud with then-presidential candidate Donald Trump after she opened the first Republican debate with a question he didn’t approve of.
-Trump had a Twitter meltdown over Megyn Kelly being, in his opinion, an inept, sub-par journalist.
+The former Fox News journalist held her own when she got into a nasty feud with President Trump after a question she opened the first Republican debate up with that he didn’t approve of.
+Trump had a Twitter meltdown over Megyn Kelly being a sub-par journalist who was inept.
 Kelly was professional throughout the ordeal and was recognized for not allowing Trump to intimidate her.
 This is something Lack says they won’t let the Trump presidency do in spite of its intention to do just that.

 NBC News Chief Andrew Lack Talks Megyn Kelly Hire, Vows Organization Won’t “Be Intimidated” by Donald Trump https://t.co/m12L5Lr5pH pic.twitter.com/qJMcxtolmB